 Harri knew he would need theological training.
 However, because his parents wanted him to follow a more traditional path, he first trained for more than three years to become a tax accountant.

-After working as an accountant for a few years, Harri then began theological studies.
+After finishing his training, Harri then began theological studies.
 As he pondered his future in missions, he kept his eye open for a potential wife, too.
 Then he met a fellow student named Salome.